Piflyer/PAR/README.md

 * ```output_path``` : Path to output file for reconstructed mesh
 * ```alpha``` : Values between 0 and 1.0, determines how much coverage mesh should get.
 Higher values cover more but less detail is preserved and vice versa.

-## About FAR
-FAR was created during Tim Nguyen's time at MIT as a high school intern at the SPARK lab.

 # Acknowledgement
 This work was partially funded by the NSF CAREER award “Certifiable Perception for Autonomous Cyber-Physical Systems”.

-Thank you Jingnan for your help and being my mentor for the summer!